rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/git-squash-many-commits-to-a-single-one-before-PR.md

 **Solution :**

 #### When squashing commits , you should squash recent commits to old ones not vice versa thus in the example it will be something like this :

+### So put the 'squash' word before the latest comment and 'pick' word before the old ones

 ```
 s 01mn9h78 The lastest commit